-15. The Armenian Government had paid particular attention to ensuring the freedom, independence and pluralism of the media throughout the legislative reform that had been conducted since independence, cooperating with regional organizations in this field.
-The development of the Internet had become one of the strategic priorities and the legislation aimed at protecting the interests of users of electronic communications services.
-According to international watchdogs, Armenia was considered to be a country with a free Internet.
-The Criminal Code had been amended in 2010 so as to decriminalize defamation.

-16. Armenia's activities in anti-trafficking include public awareness campaigns and new law adopted in 2014.
-Governmental, non-governmental and international organizations comprised an interagency working group on the issue and Armenia was active in the relevant activities of the Council of Europe.
+- 15. The Government of Armenia had paid particular attention to ensuring the freedom, independence and pluralism of the media throughout the legislative reforms that had been conducted since independence, cooperating with regional organizations in the field.
+The development of the Internet had become one of its strategic priorities, along with legislation aimed at protecting the interests of users of electronic communications services.
+According to international watchdogs, Armenia was a country with a free Internet.
+The Criminal Code had been amended in 2010 in order to decriminalize defamation. - 16.
+The activities of Armenia to combat trafficking in persons included public awareness campaigns and a new law adopted in 2014.
+Governmental, non-governmental and international organizations comprised an inter-agency working group on the issue and Armenia was active in the relevant activities of the Council of Europe.